Close

 Prostock-studio/Shutterstock.com

-The easiest way to brake for those who have just started to master skating is to do so by shifting the bodyweight on the heel of the leading foot.
-Here is the braking technique for beginners:
+The easiest way to brake for beginner skaters is by shifting the body weight on the heel of the leading foot.

-• put the skate of the leading leg against the direction of the movement, whilst leaning on the heel;
+1. Put the skate of the leading leg against the direction of the movement, while leaning on the heel.

 As soon as the child learns to stop with the leading leg, start teaching them to break with the other leg, too.

-• by pressing the back of the ice skate into the ice, as if trying to screw the blade into the surface.
-This method is particularly good for emergency braking;
+• Emergency Braking: Press the back of the ice skate into the ice as if trying to screw the blade into the surface.

-• a more complex method of braking for those who have already learned how to do so in simpler ways is when the skater turns to the side, with one foot leaning towards the outside of the blade, and with the other leaning on the inside.
+• Side Breaking: A simpler way to try this complex braking method is to turn to the side, with one foot leaning on the outside of the blade, and with the other leaning on the inside.

 Turns